FiniteVolumeTransportPhenomena/PyFVTool/README.md

 ```math
 a\nabla\phi \cdot \mathbf{e}+b\phi=c
 ```
 PyFVTool is limited to calculations on structured meshes (regular grids).
 It is oriented to calculation of heat and mass transport phenomena (diffusion-advection-reaction) for the frequent cases where the flow velocity field is already known (or where flow is absent).
-It is not particularly suited for fluid dynamics (solving Navier-Stokes), which requires implementation of further numerical schemes on top of the current PyFVTool (ask [simulkade](https://github.com/simulkade)) .
+It is not particularly suited for fluid dynamics (solving Navier-Stokes), which requires implementation of further numerical schemes on top of the current PyFVTool ([simulkade](https://github.com/simulkade) knows how).
 For fluid dynamics, other specialized finite-volume codes exist.

 The [finite-volume](https://en.wikipedia.org/wiki/Finite_volume_method) discretization schemes include:
   * 1D, 2D and 3D Cartesian and Cylindrical grids